ErnieMo/WordSearch/README.md

 ## License

-This project is open source and available under the [MIT License](LICENSE).
+This project is licensed under the MIT License - see the LICENSE file for details.

 ## Support

-For issues and questions:
+For support and questions:
 - Check the troubleshooting section
-- Review existing issues
+- Review error logs
-- Create a new issue with detailed information
+- Open an issue on GitHub

-## Roadmap
+## Changelog

+### Version 1.0.0
+- Initial release
+- Core word search functionality
+- User authentication system
+- Theme-based puzzles
+- Responsive design
-- [ ] User accounts and progress tracking
+- Score tracking
-- [ ] Leaderboards and achievements
-- [ ] Advanced puzzle types
-- [ ] Mobile app version
-- [ ] Social features and sharing
-- [ ] Analytics and insights

 ---

-**Happy Word Searching!** 🧩✨
+**Happy Word Searching!** 🎯✨